Are you wondering about how to get featured snippets for your blog contents in Google? If yes, this detailed guide is for you.

 Step 3: You don’t always have to rank #1 for the keywords

 Sometimes, you get Google’s featured snippets box even if you rank second.
-Here’s a screenshot displaying the featured snippet box for the keyword “what is sales funnel”.
+Here’s a screenshot displaying the snippet box for the keyword “what is sales funnel”.

 Even though it is ranking #2 but it still got the snippet box because of its content.